 A solo artist keeps creative control and doesn’t have to share the spotlight with anyone.
 They have a higher percentage of profits, but that comes at the cost of doing all the work, bearing the responsibilities, and taking the risks.
 It can be very rewarding, but it can also be a lonely journey for some.
 It suits a particular type of personality.

 A band can be a fun ride to fame with great friends or like-minded musicians.
 You can share responsibilities, costs, and collaboratively compose new music.
-Depending your skills, you might have much higher potential for your music career by being in a band.
+Depending on your skills, you might have a much higher potential for your music career by being in a band.
 However, being in a band can come with many issues.

 Therefore, there are pros and cons to either approach.

 Throughout history, we have seen various bands fallout, leading to their members pursuing solo careers or fading into oblivion.